Age data is reported for five-year age groups and select summary groups such as 18 years and over.

-Designated Market Areas are television markets defined by The Nielsen Company, revised on an annual basis.
-The majority of DMAs are comprised of one or more whole counties, although a few include parts of counties.
+Designated Market Areas (DMAs) are television markets defined by The Nielsen Company that are revised on an annual basis.
+The majority of DMAs are composed of one or more whole counties, although a few include parts of counties.

 Households in which one or more persons in the household are related to the householder (formerly, the head of the household) by birth, marriage, or adoption.
 The census tabulates only one family per household.

-Federal Information Processing Standards (FIPS) for numeric codes used to identify states and counties.
+Federal Information Processing System (FIPS) codes are numeric codes used to identify states and counties.

 Defined by self-identification, Hispanic origin refers to ethnicity, not race.
-Persons of Hispanic origin may be of any race.
+Persons of Hispanic origin can be of any race.

 The estimate of value is presented for total owner-occupied units.
-For a discussion of home value projections, see the Demographic Updates Methodology (PDF).
+For a discussion of home value projections, see Updated Demographics.

 Median home value

 This estimate divides the distribution of home value into two equal parts.
-Linear interpolation is used if the median home value falls below $1,000,000.
-If the median falls in the upper home value interval of $1,000,000+, it is represented by $1,000,001.
+Linear interpolation is used if the median home value is below $1,000,000.
+If the median is in the upper home value interval of $1,000,000 or more, it is represented by $1,000,001.